← Back to Blog

 • The results become part of your child's educational records.

-• The school district must consider the IEE at your child's IEP meeting, just like any other assessment data.
+• The school district must consider the Independent Educational Evaluation (IEE) at your child's IEP meeting, just like any other assessment data.
 The evaluator is usually invited to an IEP meeting to present their findings/recommendations.

 • This can be powerful information when discussing services, placement, accommodations, and goals.